 \subsection{Application to the determination of a population growth rate}

 Since the variability of single cell growth rate is known to be important experimentally \cite{Brenner2015}, we now discuss its role on the population growth rate in light of our results.
 A simple way to study this question in a simulation is to assume that the single cell growth rate $\nu$ is distributed according to a normal distribution of mean $\nu_m$ and variance $\sigma_\nu$.
-Since $\nu_m$ and $\sigma_\nu$ take the same value at each division, there is no correlation between the generation time of the mother and daughter cell.
-This is the situation studied in Fig.~\ref{figlambda}, where the population growth rate $\Lambda_p$ is plotted as function of $\nu_m$.
+This is what we have done in Fig.~\ref{figlambda}, where a division rate of the form $B(x,\nu)=\nu x$ has been used.
+Although the values taken by $\nu$ are then uncorrelated from one division to the next, correlations between the mother and daugther generation times are still present due to the size dependence of the division rate.
+This figure compares several determinations of the population growth rate $\Lambda_p$ as function of $\nu_m$.
 In the absence of variability where $\sigma_\nu=0$, we have $\Lambda_p=\nu_m$, which is shown as a black dashed line in the figure.
 In the presence of variability, this figure confirms that the growth rate of the total volume $\Lambda_V$ equals the growth rate of the population where both of them have been measured from the statistics of the final population at a fixed time.